Librius61443/PromptApp/README.md

 # PromptApp
-A social media that give you picture prompt to connect with strangers
+It's an app that suggests you a picture prompt every day, so you could use it to talk to strangers.
+It's created to promote real-life interaction with real people so you could make more lifelong relationships.